awslabs/kubeflow-manifests/docs/deployment/vanilla/guide.md

 #### OIDC AuthService

-The OIDC AuthService extends your Istio Ingress-Gateway capabilities, to be able to function as an OIDC client:
+The OIDC AuthService extends your Istio Ingress-Gateway capabilities to be able to function as an OIDC client:

+Install OIDC AuthService:

 ```sh
 kustomize build common/oidc-authservice/base | kubectl apply -f -